eliranwong/toolmate/package/toolmate/docs/ToolMate API Server.md

   -dt DEFAULTTOOL, --defaulttool DEFAULTTOOL
                         override default tool for a single request; optionally use it together with '-bc' to make a change persistant; applied when 'Tool Selection Agent' is disabled and no tool is specified in the request
+  -e EXPORT, --export EXPORT
-  -f FORMAT, --format FORMAT
+                        export conversation; optionally used with -f option to specify a format for the export -f FORMAT, --format FORMAT
-                        conversation output format; plain or list; useful for sharing or backup; display assistant response only if not given
+                        conversation output format; plain or list; useful for sharing or backup; only output the last assistant response if this option is not used
   -k KEY, --key KEY     specify the API key for authenticating access to the ToolMate AI server -md MARKDOWN, --markdown MARKDOWN
                         highlight assistant response in markdown format; true / false